-I believe that there are clear differences between the requirements of ICT solutions targeted towards problems in developing countries versus those for developed countries.
+We believe that there are clear differences between the requirements of ICT solutions targeted towards problems in developing countries versus those for developed countries.
 However, this research is not designed to undercover those domain differences in a systematic way: we doubt that such an exercise is really possible - it would imply that one could analyze every kind of problem and categorize them.
-For example, I would certainly not suggest the kind of technology that developing world applications should use: it could be old established technology, but frequently the most advanced technology is the easiest to use.
+For example, we would certainly not suggest the kind of technology that developing world applications should use: it could be old established technology, but frequently the most advanced technology is the easiest to use.
 Instead we strive to develop a method whereby such differences can be uncovered for a particular chosen problem domain by developers.
 Our emphasis is on training for design in the developing world.
-We are currently interested in a method for investigating problem areas, not a template for solving problems directly.

-I believe that a Computer Science point of view is a fruitful one to bring to the discussion on the use of ICT for development, because Computer Scientists have a profound realization that ICT is completely adaptable and malleable.
+We believe that a Computer Science point of view is a fruitful one to bring to the discussion on the use of ICT for development, because Computer Scientists have a profound realization that ICT is completely adaptable and malleable.
 People who are trained in developing new software have less of a tendency to take existing systems as immutable and given.
 Rather, systems are seen as adaptable, and are often constructed in components that lend themselves to usage in innovative ways.
 We do not have to make do with fixed applications and content that is aimed at specific user communities.
 Instead, we can easily adapt software technology to cater for social needs.
 Although we all know this about ICT, we have not yet learnt how to exploit this flexibility for the typical user groups found in the developing world.